pietro-sillano/pietro-sillano.github.io/index.md

 ---

-You can check about my different projects on my [projects page](https://pietro-sillano.github.io/projects/)
+You can check my projects on my [projects page](https://pietro-sillano.github.io/projects/)